Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: A Criterion for Multigraded Regularity

 \subsection{Quasilinearity Implies Regularity}

-We will now prove the reverse implication of Theorem~\ref{thm:quasilinear-conjecture}, namely that a quasilinear resolution generated in degree $\dd$ for $M_{\geq\dd}$ implies that $M$ is $\dd$-regular.
-We use a hypercohomology spectral sequence argument, which relates the local cohomology of $M$ to that of the terms in a resolution for $M_{\geq\dd}$.
+We will now prove the reverse implication of Theorem~\ref{thm:quasilinear-conjecture}, namely that if $M_{\geq\dd}$ has a quasilinear free resolution generated in degree $\dd$ then $M$ is $\dd$-regular.
+We use a hypercohomology spectral sequence argument, which relates the local cohomology of $M$ to the local cohomology of the terms in a resolution for $M_{\geq\dd}$.

 The following lemma will show that entire diagonals in our spectral sequence vanish when the resolution is quasilinear.
 Thus the local cohomology modules $H_B^i(M)$ to which the diagonals converge also vanish in the same degrees.